 We had actually arrived in Amsterdam the night earlier, but it was too late to actually do anything.
-We accidentally took the wrong train and ended up in Utrecht, which only made matters worse, but hey, that’s the fun of traveling on your own!
-So after spending the night in our cozy Airbnb, my friend and I set out in the morning with our 3 day transport passes.
+We accidentally took the wrong train and ended up in Utrecht, which only made matters worse, but hey, that’s the fun of travelling on your own!
+So after spending the night in our cosy Airbnb, my friend and I set out in the morning with our 3-day transport passes.

 As expected, Keukenhof was beautiful, and not even that crowded!
-The tulips were not entirely fully blommed, but the cherry blossoms, hyacinths and daffodils were in full swing.
+The tulips were not entirely fully bloomed, but the cherry blossoms, hyacinths and daffodils were in full swing.